andre-cat/git-repo/git-log.md

 ## `git log file-name`

-Log this for the given file.
+Same as default for a given file.